top of page

 ★ How much can the dolls move/be posed?

-Below the answer to this question you can find a video showing the dolls being posed.
+Below the written answer to this question you can find videos showing the dolls being posed.

 4 inch (mini): These have metal wire in them, so that you can bed them to have them sit in a natural position in the lap of another doll (on a table without a cloth or another smooth surface they could slip away).
 Their arms can also be bended forward, but not by much.
 You can find a video of this in their listings.